naqtn/PhysBonesTK/Unity/PhysBonesTK-Dev/Assets/PhysBonesTK/Readme.md

 Note:
 - GameObject name is essential because animations use them.
-- You must use identical names and structure (or edit correspondent animation clips).
+- Thus, You must use identical names and structure (or edit correspondent animation clips).
 - In the above structure figure, GameObject names beginning with large letter denotes this naming rule.